Jenna Lyons

-Jenna Lyons (born June 8, 1968) is an American fashion designer and business personality.
-Lyons was the creative director and president for J.Crew from 2008 and 2010, respectively.
-In April 2017, her departure from J.Crew was announced after two years of declining sales.
-In 2013, Lyons had been referred to as the "Woman Who Dresses America".
-In 2017, The New York Times commented that "the face of the brand became the symbol of its fall."
+Jenna Lyons (born June 8, 1968) is an American fashion designer, businesswoman, and television personality.
+Lyons was the executive creative director and president of retailer J.Crew from 2010 until April 2017, when she announced her departure from the company.
+Lyons began working for J.Crew in 1990 and held various positions throughout her twenty-seven years at the company.
+In 2013, Lyons was referred to as the "Woman Who Dresses America".
+She is the CEO and co-founder of LoveSeen, a false eyelash beauty brand.
+She is also known for starring in the reality television series Stylish with Jenna Lyons and The Real Housewives of New York City, which she joined in the show's fourteenth season.

 Early life and education

-Lyons was born Judith Lyons in Boston, Massachusetts.
-She moved to Palos Verdes, California when she was four.
-Here, she grew up being subjected to heavy bullying, due to her gawkiness and health problems.
-She suffered from incontinentia pigmenti, a genetic disorder which scarred her skin, caused her hair to fall out in patches, and caused her teeth to be malformed, which is the reason she wears dentures.
+Jenna Lyons was born Judith Agar Lyons in Boston, Massachusetts.
+Her family then moved to Palos Verdes, California, when she was four, where she endured heavy bullying throughout her youth due to her "gawkiness" and specific health problems; Lyons suffered from incontinentia pigmenti, a genetic disorder which scars the skin, causes hair to fall out in patches, and causes teeth to be malformed—hence the reason she wears dentures.

-Much of Lyons' outlooks and interests stem from her childhood experiences.
-About her childhood, she states that her genetic condition "made me introverted, but it was also the reason I loved fashion, because it can change who you are and how you feel, and that can be magical."
-Her mother was a piano teacher who encouraged her to get involved creatively, leading to her interest in fashion.
-She loved to rebel against her school uniform, and she learned to sew in seventh grade, which granted her more confidence.
-One of her personal motivations for success stems from witnessing her parents' divorce and having to never rely on a man to get by.
-Due to her interest and talent for fashion, Lyons attended Parsons and graduated in 1990.
+Much of Lyons' outlook and adolescent interests stemmed from her negative experiences.
+On the subject of growing up, and of her health, Lyons stated that: "[My health] made me introverted, but it was also the reason I loved fashion, because it can change who you are and how you feel, and that can be magical."
+Her mother was a piano teacher who encouraged her to get creative, leading to an interest in the fashion industry.
+Lyons, in spite of any setbacks, loved to rebel against her school uniform, and learned to sew by the seventh grade, which gave her more confidence.
+One of her personal motivations for success stems from witnessing her parents' divorce, and forming the subsequent conviction at a young age to never need to rely on a man to get-by.

+After high school, Lyons enrolled at Otis College of Art and Design in Los Angeles, before then transferring to Parsons’ BFA Fashion Design program in New York City.
+Lyons graduated in 1990, alongside classmate and designer Derek Lam.
+During her senior year at Parsons, Lyons interned for fashion designer Donna Karan.